brittaniSavery/personal-website/content/posts/2_intro-of-me-the-coder.md

 Since I actually enjoyed coding, I took his advice and did some research on the industry.
 I saw that the demand for developers would be high for years and the local university, UNO, had a very good computer science program.
 Getting a full-ride scholarship also helped in cementing my choice of university.
 So, in August 2008, I started college with a major in computer science and never looked back.

 I have been in all sorts of different sub-industries (manufacturing, transportation, insurance, etc.) and I have worked on all parts of the stack, meaning I can build a complete website and manage any databases associated with it.
-If you have any website questions or projects you need a hand in, I do freelance work. :blush:
+If you have any website questions or projects you need a hand in, I do freelance work. :smile:

 Would I ever change occupations?
 Probably not, unless it was to be a full-time writer, a **well-paid** full-time writer.
 I'm already a starving artist when only counting my book sales.